Back

 Exploring the Connection: Sleep Apnea and Metabolic Syndrome

-Sleep apnea and metabolic syndrome, seemingly unrelated, have a surprising connection.
+Sleep apnoea and metabolic syndrome, seemingly unrelated, have a surprising connection.
 Think of it as two friends with more in common than meets the eye!
-This journey with CPAP Discount Warehouse will help you grasp how sleep apnea, a nighttime issue, and metabolic syndrome, a cluster of health concerns, are intertwined.
+This journey with CPAP Discount Warehouse will help you grasp how sleep apnoea, a nighttime issue, and metabolic syndrome, a cluster of health concerns, are intertwined.

 What is Metabolic Syndrome?